-The Zia people have occupied their land since the 1200's after migrating from the Four Corners area.
-The rocky nature of their landscape has made agriculture difficult so for many years they have traded pottery ollas and bowls to other pueblos for agricultural products.
+The Zia people have occupied their land since the 1200s after migrating from the Four Corners area.
+Zia oral history indicates they have been a persistent tribal entity since the days when their ancestors inhabited Pueblo Bonito in Chaco Canyon (before the pueblos at Mesa Verde were built).
+The rocky nature of their landscape has made farming difficult so for many years they have traded pottery ollas and bowls to other pueblos for agricultural products.

 The Spanish first came in 1540 but they found no gold so they left.
 They came back several times over the years and in 1598, the Franciscan fathers estimated the population of Zia Pueblo at about 2,500 people.
 The mission church, Nuestra Senora de la Asuncion, was dedicated in 1612.

 Like most other pueblos the people of Zia participated in the Pueblo Revolt of 1680 and they partially destroyed the mission church in that process.
 When Domingo Cruzate invaded New Mexico in 1688 in an abortive mission to retake the province for Spain, he attacked both Zia and Santa Ana Pueblos.
-He succeeded in killing more than 600 people and captured many others that he took back to Mexico as slaves.
+He succeeded in killing more than 600 Zias and captured many others that he took back to Mexico as slaves.
 Those who escaped the carnage fled into the mountains to hide.
 Cruzate burned the Zia village, then returned to Mexico.
-(I've always been amazed at how much the "civilized Christian Spaniards" were so intent on murderer and plunder.)
+(I've always been amazed at how brutal the "civilized Christian Spaniards" were.)

 The Spanish returned in 1692 under Don Diego de Vargas.
-They retook Zia without much of a problem and the partially destroyed mission church was restored a few years later.
-The pueblo never really recovered and the remaining population was severely affected by other marauding tribes and by diseases introduced by the Spanish and other Europeans.
-Once one of the largest of the pueblos, by the 1890's the population was down to 98.
+They retook Zia and the partially destroyed mission church was restored a few years later.
+The tribe never really recovered and the remaining population was severely affected by other marauding tribes and by diseases introduced by the Spanish and other Europeans.
+Once one of the largest and most powerful of the pueblos, by the 1890s the population was down to 98.
+What kept them alive through those years was their pottery: they traded excellent pottery to their neighbors for food.
+For 200 years after the 1680 Pueblo Revolt the Zias produced most of the pottery used by the Jemez, the Santa Anas and themselves.

 Today, Zia has two plazas, each with its own kiva.
 The plazas are surrounded with one-and-two-story buildings made in the traditional way: native rock walls plastered with adobe mud.
 Zia is a living pueblo and no photos, recordings or sketching is allowed.
 The pueblo tends to be open for visits daily from dawn to dusk but is closed during religious ceremonies.